-13.4.1 Half-Duplex Asynchronous Data Transfer
+17.4.1 Half-duplex Asynchronous Data Transfer

-Using the USI Data Register in three-wire mode it is possible to implement a more compact and higher performance UART than by software, only.
+By utilizing the USI data register in three-wire mode, it is possible to implement a more compact and higher performance UART than by software only.

-13.4.2 4-Bit Counter
+17.4.2 4-bit Counter

 The 4-bit counter can be used as a stand-alone counter with overflow interrupt.
-Note that if the counter is clocked externally, both clock edges will increment the counter value.
+Note that if the counter is clocked externally, both clock edges will generate an increment.

-13.4.3 12-Bit Timer/Counter
+17.4.3 12-bit Timer/Counter

-Combining the 4-bit USI counter with one of the 8-bit timer/counters creates a 12-bit counter.
+Combining the USI 4-bit counter and Timer/Counter0 allows them to be used as a 12-bit counter.

-13.4.4 Edge Triggered External Interrupt
+17.4.4 Edge Triggered External Interrupt

 By setting the counter to maximum value (F) it can function as an additional external interrupt.
-The Overflow Flag and Interrupt Enable bit are then used for the external interrupt.
+The overflow flag and interrupt enable bit are then used for the external interrupt.
 This feature is selected by the USICS1 bit.

-13.4.5 Software Interrupt
+17.4.5 Software Interrupt